craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 This is the Defense that the Weapon targets to determine hit or miss during a Generic Attack.
 The vast majority of Weapons target Reflex.

 #### Weapon Damage Dice
+This is the amount and type of dice you will roll to deal damage with this Weapon.

 #### Weapon Damage Type
+This is the type of damage that the Weapon deals.
+Mundane Weapons only ever deal Piercing, Bludgeoning, and or Slashing damage.

 ### Mundane Tags
 #### Light
 #### Heavy